herbykit/Simple-Photo-Editor---Py/README.md

 # Basic Photo Editor
 ## Python
-This is a program I made back in 2016 that has not been updated since - it lets you open a picture, rotate it how you want, and rename it to something more accurate.
-In the future some planned updates are being able to add text to the image, and cleaning up the code because it's not easy to read currently.
+This program is designed to allow opening a picture, rotating it either by typical 90 degrees or by individual degrees, and rename it manually to a better name than 08302021135703.jpeg.

+In the future, some updates will include adding text to the image in a selected area, in addition to reorganising the code and documenting it.